eckhrd/SPH/README.md

 ### Macintosh

-It is assumed that the XCode toolchain has been installed, this is freely available from [Apple](https://developer.apple.com/xcode/downloads/) .
-Once Homebrew has been installed The following commands may be run in Terminal.app to setup the prerequisties.
+It is assumed that the XCode toolchain has been installed, this is freely available from [Apple](https://developer.apple.com/xcode/downloads/).
+Once Homebrew has been installed, the following commands may be run in Terminal.app to setup the prerequisties.

     $ brew install mpich
     $ brew install glfw